 Commercial Electric Vehicle Supply Equipment (EVSE) Incentive Program - AEP Ohio

-American Electric Power (AEP) Ohio offers financial incentives for the hardware, network services, and installation of EVSE for up to 300 Level 2 and 75 DC fast charging stations.
+American Electric Power (AEP) Ohio offers financial incentives for the hardware, network services, and installation of EVSE for up to 300 Level 2 and 75 direct current (DC) fast charging stations.
 Incentives in varying amounts are available to all non-residential customers that have a valid AEP Ohio account.
 EVSE must be installed at a workplace, government facility, multi-family complex, or other publicly available charging location served by AEO Ohio.
 Projects must involve a new installation from the approved EVSE list.
 Customers in income eligible census tracts may qualify for greater incentives.
 For more information, including the incentive amounts and application terms and conditions, see the AEP Equipment Charging Incentives website.